Chinese export firms reposition themselves against trade headwinds

 As tariff uncertainties hurt market confidence and new orders, Lao said a proper solution would be good for both countries.

-If no solution were reached, and the Chinese and U.S. economies were decoupled, local manufacturers said they would have a chance to gain back the more profitable market share acquired by established American brands by providing products with higher cost-effectiveness.

-In the long term, the tariff war is an opportunity for export firms to better tap the domestic market and the markets beyond the United States, said Joe Chen.
+In the long term, the tariff war is an opportunity for export firms to better tap the domestic market and the markets beyond the US, said Joe Chen.